pkeir/clinfo/README.md

 </table>

 ## CMake support
 Cmake support is added for an alternative way to build on all platforms (Windows, Linux, Android).

+On Windows/Linux, use ``vcpkg install OpenCL`` to install the OpenCL SDK. ``vcpkg`` can be installed [here](https://github.com/microsoft/vcpkg).
+Note: On 64-bit Windows, you may use ``vcpkg install OpenCL:x64-windows`` instead.
 To build on Windows/Linux, type these commands:
 ```
 git clone https://github.com/HO-COOH/clinfo
 cd clinfo